SEARCH

 • Clear away any mulch used to cover perennials in winter.

-• Remove weeds at roots.
+• Remove weeds including roots—after rain is easier.
 Use a thick barrier to suppress invasive plants (ivy, crabgrass, etc.).

 • Add any stakes, trellis, or other supports that will be needed.